SublimeText/LaTeXTools/README.markdown

 by Marciano Siniscalchi
 [http://tekonomist.wordpress.com]

-Additional contributors (/thank you thank you thank you/): first of all, Wallace Wu and Juerg Rast, who contributed code for multifile support in ref and cite completions, "new-style" ref/cite completion, and project file support.
+Additional contributors (*thank you thank you thank you*): first of all, Wallace Wu and Juerg Rast, who contributed code for multifile support in ref and cite completions, "new-style" ref/cite completion, and project file support.
 Also, Sam Finn (initial multifile support for the build command); Daniel Fleischhacker (Linux build fixes), Mads Mobaek (universal newline support), Stefan Ollinger (initial Linux support), RoyalTS (aka Tobias Schidt?) (help with bibtex regexes and citation code, various fixes). *If you have contributed and I haven't acknowledged you, email me!*

 Latest revision: *2012-09-25*.
 Highligth: a settings file.
 See the section titled "Settings."

-**WARNING**: keybindings have changed!
+**WARNING**: I changed keybindings in mid-September 2012.
 Read the section titled "New-style keybindings."

 Introduction
 ------------